Mark Gatiss: 2007–2017: Doctor Who and Sherlock

 With Steven Moffat, with whom Gatiss worked on Doctor Who and Jekyll, he also co-created and co-produced Sherlock (2010) starring Benedict Cumberbatch and Martin Freeman.
 He also portrayed Mycroft Holmes in the series.
 Gatiss had influence on all episodes as producer and he wrote four episodes, one for each series: the finale, "The Great Game" for the first series, "The Hounds of Baskerville" for the second, "The Empty Hearse" for the third and "The Six Thatchers" for the fourth.
 He also co-wrote "Many Happy Returns", a mini-episode released in late December 2013 which acts as a prelude to the third series, with Steven Moffat; the episode "The Sign of Three" with Moffat and Steve Thompson; and "The Abominable Bride", a special episode released in early January 2016, with Moffat.
 Finally, he co-wrote the final episode of Sherlock, "The Final Problem", with Moffat, released in January 2017.

 In December 2013, Gatiss joined the cast of the Donmar Warehouse production of Coriolanus as Senator of Rome, Menenius.
 The play went from 6 December 2013 through 13 February 2014.
 For his performance, Gatiss received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role.
 On 25 December 2013, a version of the ghost story "The Tractate Middoth" by M. R. James and adapted by Gatiss was broadcast on BBC Two as part of the long-running A Ghost Story for Christmas series.
 It starred Sacha Dhawan, John Castle, Louise Jameson, Una Stubbs, David Ryall, Eleanor Bron, Nick Burns and Roy Barraclough.
 It was followed on 25 December 2013 by a screening on BBC2 of a new documentary by Gatiss titled M. R. James: Ghost Writer.
 The programme saw Gatiss explore the work of James and look at how his work still inspires contemporary horror today.

 He appeared in season four of Game of Thrones in 2014 playing Tycho Nestoris and reprised this role in season five and season seven.
 In the BBC's 2015 series Wolf Hall, Gatiss played King Henry VIII's secretary Stephen Gardiner.
 He also appeared in Channel 4's Coalition in 2015.

-In 2016, he played Harold in the groundbreaking American play The Boys in the Band, play at Park Theatre (London) opposite his husband Ian Hallard.
+In 2016, he played Harold in the groundbreaking American play The Boys in the Band at Park Theatre (London) opposite his husband Ian Hallard.
 They made history when the play transferred to the Vaudeville Theatre in 2017 as the first married gay couple to appear together on a West End stage.

 Gatiss appeared as the Prince Regent (later George IV) in the eight-part historical fiction television drama series Taboo (2017) first broadcast on BBC One in the United Kingdom on 7 January 2017 and in the United States on FX on 10 January 2017.
 In May 2017, Gatiss began a recurring role on The Secret History of Hollywood, a series of podcast biopics on Golden Age-era Hollywood.
 Its 11-part series, Shadows tells the story of Val Lewton's life and career, with Gatiss providing the introductions for each episode.